-The CP is designed for those students who have a clear career path in mind.
-It combines academic courses with practical experience, focusing on developing professional and technical skills related to their chosen field.
+The CP is designed for those students that have a clear career path in mind.
+It combines academic courses study with practical experience, focusing on developing professional and technical skills related to their chosen field.
 Upon completion, students are prepared for both further education and immediate employment.

-After successfully completing all four stages of the IB programme, students receive a DP diploma.
-To graduate and receive their diploma, students must complete coursework in six subject areas and are evaluated through written assessments, an extended 4000-word essay, and 150 hours of community service and activity, and other mandatory classwork.
+After successfully completing all four stages of the IB program, students receive a DP diploma.
+To graduate and receive their diploma, students must complete course work in six subject areas, and are evaluated through written assessments, an extended 4000-word essay, and 150 hours of community service and activity, and other mandatory classwork.

-The International Baccalaureate (IB) programme consists of six core subject groups:
+The International Baccalaureate (IB) program consists of six core subject groups:

 Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Mathematics and The Arts or Electives.

-To create a well-rounded and balanced curriculum, students typically select one subject from each group.
-Each programme is based on the student’s age, stage of development and learning needs.
-Below is an in-depth look at each programme.
+To create a well rounded and balanced curriculum, students typically select one subject from each group.
+Each program is based on the student’s age, stage of development and learning needs.
+Below is an in-depth look at each program.

 Primary Years Programme (PYP)

-The Primary Years Programme (PYP) is an inquiry-based programme for children aged 3-12.
-It focuses on conceptual learning across different subjects and is built on three pillars which emphasize: the learner, learning and teaching, and the learning community.
+The Primary Years Programme (PYP) is an inquiry-based program for children aged 3-12.
+It focuses on conceptual learning across different subjects, and is built on three pillars which emphasize: the learner, learning and teaching, and the learning community.
 These pillars encourage students to actively participate and take ownership in their learning journey, fostering caring and engaged young learners.

 A unique aspect of PYP is its alignment with the IB Learner Profile, which recognizes the unique needs of early learners, and understanding how students learn.
 As a result, learning and teaching approaches are tailored to their developmental stage, using play, discovery, and exploration as essential learning tools.